21 NCAC 10 .0213 CERTIFIED CHIROPRACTIC ASSISTANTS

 (G) Gonad shielding;

-(H) Ability to name additional views in the series; and
+(H) Ability to name additional views in the series;

-(I) Collimation.
+(I) Collimation;

 (e) Reciprocity Applicants.
 A "reciprocity applicant" means an applicant who is currently certified or registered as a clinical assistant or X-ray technician in another state whose requirements for certification or registration are substantially similar to or more stringent than the requirements for certification in North Carolina.
 A reciprocity applicant shall submit a copy of the applicant's current certification or registration as a clinical assistant in a state with which North Carolina reciprocates and shall also submit written confirmation from the state's certifying authority or registrar that the applicant is in good standing in that state.
+Applicants for reciprocity shall pay the application fee set forth in Rule .0803(a)(1) of this Chapter.

 (f) Certification Expiration and Renewal.
 Starting with certifications issued or renewed on or after July 1, 2022, a certificate of competency shall expire on June 30th of the second year following the year in which it was issued unless otherwise renewed.
-A certificate holder seeking to renew shall submit evidence that the applicant has completed six hours of Board-approved continuing education.
+A Level 1 certificate holder seeking to renew shall submit evidence that the applicant has completed six hours of Board-approved continuing education.
 A Level 2 certificate holder shall complete six hours of education applicable to a Level 1 renewal plus six hours in radiologic technology.
 A certificate of attendance or completion issued by the course sponsor and filed with the Board shall constitute prima facie evidence that the applicant has completed the number of hours recited in the certificate.
 The applicant shall pay to the Board a renewal fee in the amount of fifty dollars ($50.00).

 (g) Lapsed Certificates.
 If a certificate of competency has lapsed due to non-renewal and the lapse does not exceed 60 days, the certificate holder may obtain reinstatement by making up the accrued deficiency in continuing education.
 If the lapse is greater than 60 days, no make-up continuing education shall be required, but the certificate holder shall re-take and pass the proficiency examination for new applicants.
 Regardless of the length of lapse, a certificate holder seeking reinstatement shall pay the renewal fee set forth in Paragraph (f) of this Rule.

 (h) Exemptions.
 Graduates of accredited chiropractic colleges and students enrolled in accredited chiropractic colleges who are serving college-sponsored preceptorships in North Carolina are deemed by the Board to have satisfied all requirements imposed by this Rule and shall be deemed competent to perform the duties of a clinical assistant.
-Any person who qualifies for exemption and who works as a clinical assistant in this state for more than 180 days shall submit the applicant pursuant to this Rule and note the claim of exempt status.
+Any person who qualifies for exemption and who works as a clinical assistant in this state for more than 180 days shall submit the application pursuant to this Rule and note the claim of exempt status.
 Exempt persons shall not be required to pay a certification fee.
 For the purposes of this Rule, "accredited" shall mean colleges accredited by the Council on Chiropractic Education.

 (i) Displaying Certificate.
 The holder of a Level 1 certificate issued pursuant to this Rule shall display the certificate in the chiropractic clinic in which the holder is employed in a location where the certificate may be viewed by patients.
 The holder of a Level 2 certificate issued pursuant to this Rule shall display the certificate in the x-ray room of the chiropractic clinic in which the holder is employed in a location where the certificate may be viewed by patients.